 3. Airport Lighting.

 Taxiway lights are blue and sometimes have green centerline lights or at smaller airports a white centerline marking.
 This guides the aircraft from parking to the runway.

-Runway lights are white and change slowly to red in the takeoff roll allowing the pilot visual reference of runway left.
+Runway lights are white and change slowly to red in the takeoff roll, allowing the pilot visual reference of the runway left.

-VASI (Visual Approach Slope Indicator) or PAPI (Precision Approach Slope Indicator systems are visual landing aids at the approach end of the runway which gives the pilot visual cues for a stabilized approach.
+VASI (Visual Approach Slope Indicator) or PAPI (Precision Approach Slope Indicator systems are visual landing aids at the approach end of the runway, which give the pilot visual cues for a stabilized approach.

 4. Enroute Systems.

 Many aircraft are equipped with GPWS (Ground Proximity Warning System), which warns the pilot that they are too close to the terrain.

 Also, weather radar is available with ADS-B, (Automatic Dependent System Broadcast), which paints a picture of the significant weather to avoid.